kuresti/spatula-world-ecommerce-site/README.md

 * In the final checkout I would like to add shipping and tax to be calculated into the total.
 * I would also like to add a cluster to MongoDB to post successful order information
 * I would also like to make this application responsive.
+* Add authentication and user accounts
+* Add admin functionality for managing products list.

+# What I learned from this project
+* How to build a React application with reusable components
+* How to use React Context to manage the global state of the application
+* How to integrate Stripe's secure checkout
+* How to structure documentation for clean project setup
+* How to create an application using .jsx